shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 use a specific framework in a specific language.

-So anything might be relevant - workflow, specifications, tech stack, packages, tooling, coding conventions, code design, testing techniques, etc. etc.
+So anything might be relevant - workflow, specifications, tech stack, packages, tooling, coding conventions, code design, testing techniques, etc.
 The central point here is that we will not "continue to write code like we do now plus add AI", but that we'll see substantial changes to all of these.